kianwasabi/Embed_Block_for_Github-Wordpress_Plugin/README.md

 ## Embed Block for GitHub - modifed
-Forked repository & modified repo ""
+* Forked repository embed-block-for-github
+* Plugin for wordpress that displays github repositories on a tile
 ## Idea/Requirements:
+* Github public requests are limited to 1500 calls / day.
+Whenever you want to run the original plugin on a hosted server, that requests github.com frequently with its public IP address -> risk that the number of allowed api calls is already reached.
-with authorized API requests instead of anonymous ones
+* Workaround: authorized API requests @ github instead of anonymous ones
+* Furthermore, I do not like the "darkmode" option.
 ## Concept:
-* Removed dark mode.
+* removed dark mode from css/php
 * incluced authorized request to https://api.github.com through Bearer token
 -----------------------------------------
 ## Status: